-When edns initializes a database, it always assigns the default name diskless\$nnnnn to a diskless node, where nnnnnn represents the diskless node's hexadecimal ID.
+When edns initializes a database, it always assigns the default name diskless \$nnnnnn to a diskless node, where nnnnnn represents the diskless node's hexadecimal ID.
 The value is right justified and is preceded by the number of zeros required to form a six-digit number.
-For example, if the node ID is 3d3, the edns representation of that node is diskless\$0003d3
+For example, if the node ID is 3d3, the edns representation of that node is diskless \$0003d3

-The edns utility generates a Unique Identifier (UID) for a diskless node, then associates it with the diskless node's name.
+Edns generates a Unique Identifier (UID) for a diskless node, then associates it with the diskless node's name.
 This information about the diskless node appears in the master root directory and can be copied to a node's root directory.
 In a single Domain network, the UID and other information that edns generates for the diskless node serves only as a place marker for information that is used in a Domain internet.

 To name a new diskless node on an existing network that runs an ns_helper process, use the ctnode -root command described in the next section, or use Procedure 2-10 described in Subsection 2.3.7.
 If the node was on the network when ns_helper was initialized, it already has a default name; in this case, use Procedure 2-12 or use uctnode -root to uncatalog the node before recataloging it.
-The command ls // -ln lists the names of all diskless nodes in the local copy of the root directory.
-The following commands also specify if a node is diskless: